How not to sound like a textbook when you’re soloing

 Creativity using Basic Musical Building Blocks

-Notice how all three of these approaches use only notes form the major scale!
-You can use de D dorian mode for Dm7, G mixolydian mode for G7 and the C major scale for C chord… but only the notes C D E F G A B are present!
+Notice how all three of these approaches only use notes form the major scale!
+You can use the D Dorian mode for Dm7, G Mixolydian mode for G7 and the C Major scale for C chord.
+Still, only the notes C D E F G A B are present!
 See this article about jazz scales…

 By exploiting the shapes and structures available to us we create ideas that our ear (and hopefully the ear of the listener) enjoys.
-Through simple devices such as repetition we create instantaneously structures that our ears to can understand for jazz improvisation.
+Through simple devices such as repetition and motivic development we instantaneously create phrases that our ears can understand.
+This is the crux of jazz improvisation.

-If you consider the goal of music, be it improvised or composed, to be to communicate ideas in the form of language (the language is called music), then it makes sense to need some sort of structure in order to communicate in a way others, as well as we, may understand.
+If you consider the goal of music, be it improvised or composed, to be to communicate ideas in the form of language, then it makes sense to need some sort of structure in order to communicate in a way that both, listeners and players, can understand.

 Think of making musical statements.

 Some of these structures are more complicated than others, but they are building blocks nevertheless.
 For example, the repeated structure of descending arpeggios can give enough continuity to your line to have it sound like a statement.
-Or, a repeated cell of three notes can be structure you decide to use.
+You can also build from a simple two or three note motif.

 These are simple ways to get you started creating your own melodies for jazz improvisation.
 As you are exploring each approach, take the time to listen to closely to what you are playing.
 Ask yourself, what sounds good to your ears?